dillonbaxendell/weekend-sql-to-do-list/CHECKLIST.md

 # MY GAME PLAN

+/*
+THINGS TO DO IN THE FUTURE:

+SET UP CALENDAR/DATE INPUT FOR dueDate
+    - How do we get the time format to not display as Z000...etc.

+FIGURE OUT GETTING TASKS TO THE BOTTOM OF TABLE UPON COMPLETION

+EDIT MODAL TO LOOK CLEANER

+SORT BY FUNCTION?

+SWEET ALERT BEFORE DELETING A TASK

+ADD THE ABILITY TO RECORD WHEN A TASK WAS COMPLETED

+*/

 *** SERVER SETUP FILE STRUCTURE ***
 [X] Make .gitignore file in root folder
 [X] Make readme.md file in root folder (optional, but recommended)